awsdocs/amazon-cloudfront-developer-guide/doc_source/programming-cloudwatch-metrics.md

 **Dimensions**
 Each CloudFront metric has the following two dimensions:
 **`DistributionId`**
-The value for `DistributionId` is the ID of the CloudFront distribution for which you want to get metrics\.
+The ID of the CloudFront distribution for which you want to get metrics\.
+**`FunctionName`**
+The name of the function \(in CloudFront Functions\) for which you want to get metrics\.
+This dimension applies only to functions\.
 **`Region`**
 The value for `Region` is always `Global`, because CloudFront is a global service\.

 **Note**
 To get the CloudFront metrics from the CloudWatch API, you must use the US East \(N\.
 Virginia\) Region \(us\-east\-1\)\.

-## Values for individual CloudFront metrics<a name="cloudfront-metrics-values"></a>
+## Values for CloudFront distribution metrics<a name="cloudfront-metrics-distribution-values"></a>

-Use information from the following list to get details about specific CloudFront metrics from the CloudWatch API\.
+Use information from the following list to get details about specific CloudFront distribution metrics from the CloudWatch API\.
 Some of these metrics are available only when you have enabled additional metrics for the distribution\.

 **Note**
 Only one statistic, `Average` or `Sum`, is applicable for each metric\.
 The following list specifies which statistic is applicable to that metric\.